ZacSweers/Offerings/offerings.md

 * GPL

 ### I know this seems like a lot, but it's really nothing more than what we would expect to see in a professional job offering.

-Not only will these criteria improve your chances of landing a good developer, they will reflect well on you and the company to the group.
-The tech world is small, and UTCS students often go on to very important companies.
-Maintaining respect and good rep with us can go a long way.